Cryptocurrency and crime: Other incidents

 In 2015, two members of the Silk Road Task Force—a multi-agency federal task force that carried out the U.S. investigation of Silk Road—were convicted over charges pertaining to corruption.
 Former DEA agent, Carl Mark Force, had attempted to extort Silk Road founder Ross Ulbricht ("Dread Pirate Roberts") by faking the murder of an informant.
 He pleaded guilty to money laundering, obstruction of justice, and extortion under color of official right, and was sentenced to 6.5 years in federal prison.
 Former U.S. Secret Service agent, Shaun Bridges, pleaded guilty to crimes relating to his diversion of $800,000 worth of bitcoins to his personal account during the investigation, and also separately pleaded guilty to money laundering in connection to another cryptocurrency theft.
-Bridges were sentenced to almost eight years in federal prison.
+Bridges was sentenced to almost eight years in federal prison.

 Gerald Cotten founded QuadrigaCX in 2013, after graduating from the Schulich School of Business in Toronto.
 Cotten was acting as the sole curator of the exchange.
 Quadriga had no official bank accounts since banks at the time had no method of managing cryptocurrency.
 In late 2018, Canada's largest crypto exchange QuadrigaCX lost US$190 million in cryptocurrency when the owner died; he was the only one with knowledge of the password to a storage wallet.
 The exchange filed for bankruptcy in 2019.

+In 2018, Ellis Pinsky, 15 years old, was accused of orchestrating a scheme to steal millions of dollars' worth of cryptocurrencies from Michael Terpin, a prominent cryptocurrency investor.
+The scheme involved a social engineering technique known as the SIM swap scam.
+The case attracted significant attention due to Pinsky's young age and the substantial amount of money involved.
+It raised questions about the security of digital assets and the challenges in regulating and prosecuting crimes in the rapidly evolving world of cryptocurrencies.
+Pinsky later reached a settlement to return $22 million in cryptocurrency to Terpin.
+In May 2020, Pinsky experienced a home invasion by intruders searching for remaining stolen assets.

 Michael Terpin, the founder and chief executive officer of Transform Group, a San Juan, Puerto Rico-based company that advises blockchain businesses on public relations and communications, sued Ellis Pinsky in New York on May 7, 2020, for leading a "sophisticated cybercrime spree" that stole US$24 million in cryptocurrency by hacking into Terpin's phone in 2018.
 Terpin also sued Nicholas Truglia and won a $75.8 million judgment against Truglia in 2019 in California state court.